aimeos/upscheme/README.md

 TestTable
 ```

 In your PHP file, always include the `namespace` statement first.
+The `use`
-The `use` statement is optional and only needed as shortcut for the type hint for the closure function argument.
-Your class also has to extend from the "Base" class or implement the ["Iface" interface](https://github.com/aimeos/upscheme/blob/master/src/Task/Iface.php).
+statement is optional and only needed as shortcut for the type hint for the
+closure function argument.
+Your class also has to extend from the "Base" task
+class or implement the ["Iface" task interface](https://github.com/aimeos/upscheme/blob/master/src/Task/Iface.php).

 ### Dependencies

-To specify dependencies to other migration tasks, use the `after()` and `before()` methods.
-Your task is executed after the tasks returned by `after()` and before the tasks returned by `before()`:
+To specify dependencies to other migration tasks, use the `after()` and `before()`
+methods.
+Your task is executed after the tasks returned by `after()` and before
+the tasks returned by `before()`:

 ```php
 class TestTable extends Base